rpm-software-management/dnf/doc/command_ref.rst

 ----------------

 ``dnf install tito``
-    Install package tito (tito is package name).
+    Install the ``tito`` package (tito is the package name).

 ``dnf install ~/Downloads/tito-0.6.2-1.fc22.noarch.rpm``
-    Install local rpm file tito-0.6.2-1.fc22.noarch.rpm from ~/Downloads/ directory.
+    Install a local rpm file tito-0.6.2-1.fc22.noarch.rpm from the ~/Downloads/ directory.

 ``dnf install tito-0.5.6-1.fc22``
-    Install package with specific version.
-If the package is already installed it will automatically try to downgrade or upgrade to specific version.
+    Install the package with a specific version.
+If the package is already installed it will automatically try to downgrade or upgrade to the specific version.

 ``dnf --best install tito``
-    Install the latest available version of package.
-If the package is already installed it will automatically try to upgrade to the latest version.
-If the latest version of package cannot be installed, the installation fail.
+    Install the latest available version of the package.
+If the package is already installed it will try to automatically upgrade to the latest version.
+If the latest version of the package cannot be installed, the installation will fail.

 ``dnf install vim``
-    DNF will automatically recognize that vim is not a package name, but provide, and install a package that provides vim with all required dependencies.
+    DNF will automatically recognize that vim is not a package name, but will look up and install a package that provides vim with all the required dependencies.
 Note: Package name match has precedence over package provides match.

 ``dnf install https://kojipkgs.fedoraproject.org//packages/tito/0.6.0/1.fc22/noarch/tito-0.6.0-1.fc22.noarch.rpm``
-    Install package directly from URL.
+    Install a package directly from a URL.

 ``dnf install '@docker'``
     Install all default profiles of module 'docker' and their RPMs.
 Module streams get enabled accordingly.

 ``dnf install '@Web Server'``
-    Install environmental group 'Web Server'
+    Install the 'Web Server' environmental group.

 ``dnf install /usr/bin/rpmsign``
-    Install a package that provides /usr/bin/rpmsign file.
+    Install a package that provides the /usr/bin/rpmsign file.

 ``dnf -y install tito --setopt=install_weak_deps=False``
-    Install package tito (tito is package name) without weak deps.
-Weak deps are not required for core functionality of the package, but they enhance the original package (like extended documentation, plugins, additional functions, ...).
+    Install the ``tito`` package (tito is the package name) without weak deps.
+Weak deps are not required for core functionality of the package, but they enhance the original package (like extended documentation, plugins, additional functions, etc.).

 ``dnf install --advisory=FEDORA-2018-b7b99fe852 \*``
-    Install all packages that belong to "FEDORA-2018-b7b99fe852" advisory.
+    Install all packages that belong to the "FEDORA-2018-b7b99fe852" advisory.

 .. _list_command-label: